Peter Aprile 2025

 Peter started his career alongside Richard Fitzsimmons, one of Canada’s top tax litigators.
 After Richard’s passing, Peter evolved his strategy and approach to tax disputes, culminating in the founding of Counter Tax Litigators.

-Outside his professional responsibilities, Peter enjoys times with his wife and two children.
+Outside his professional responsibilities, Peter enjoys time with his wife and two children.
 A dedicated reader, Peter spends most of this time quietly reading and thinking to understand more.

 How can we help you?